Born 1899 in Garden Valley, ID; died 1977 in Boise, ID.

 Works by James Castle, Boise Art Museum, Boise, ID

-James Castle Retrospective: A Voice of Silence, University of Arizona, Tempe, AZ; Paris Gibson Square Gallery, Great Falls, MT; MSU Fine Arts Gallery, Montana State University, Bozeman, MT
+James Castle Retrospective: A Voice of Silence, traveling exhibition University of Arizona, Tempe, AZ; Paris Gibson Square Gallery, Great Falls, MT; and MSU Fine Arts Gallery, Montana State University, Bozeman, MT

 James Castle Retrospective: A Voice of Silence, Cheney Cowles Memorial Museum, Spokane, WA